You've Already Proven You Belong Here.

 So even as you advance, you may find yourself:

-Carrying invisible emotional labor others don't seem to notice
+Carrying emotional labor others don't seem to notice

 Here's what I want you to know: this is not a you problem.
-It's a systems problem.
-And systems can be navigated — once you know the rules.
+And once you know the rules, you can navigate the system — without losing yourself in the process.

 What is Signal + Flow?